YameiSong/YameiSong.github.io/docs/_posts/2023-11-19-database-systems3.md

 #### Minimal cover

+**Cover:**

+A set of functional dependencies F is said to cover another set of functional dependencies E if every FD in E is also in F+; that is, if every dependency in E can be inferred from F; alternatively, we can say that E is covered by F.

+**Equivalence:**

+Definition 1:
+Two sets of functional dependencies E and F are equivalent if E+ = F+.

+Definition 2:
+E is equivalent to F if both the conditions hold:
+- E covers F
+- F covers E

+**Minimal cover:**

+A minimal cover F<sub>min</sub> of a set of functional dependencies E is a minimal set of dependencies (in the standard canonical form and without redundancy) that is equivalent to E.

 A set F of FD’s is minimal if

 1. Every FD X → Y in F is simple: Y consists of a single attribute,